-Even if copper hepatopathy were caused by eating copper, nowadays pennies are primarily made from zinc, so if it turns out that your dog does have a “passion” for eating pennies, while that probably will make him or sick, his sickness isn’t going to be “diagnosed” as copper hepatopathy.
+First, copper hepatopathy in dogs isn’t caused by your pup eating lots of pennies.
+Heck, even if copper hepatopathy were caused by eating copper, nowadays pennies are primarily made from zinc, so if it turns out that your dog does have a “passion” for eating pennies.
+In contrast, that probably will make him or them sick; their sickness isn’t going to be “diagnosed” as copper hepatopathy.

-This causes an “unhealthy” accumulation of copper in the liver which can cause liver failure and even death in some cases!
-So, now that we’ve gotten your attention, let’s take a moment and discuss how one can determine if their dog suffers from copper hepatopathy and what one can do it help treat it!
+Copper Hepatopathy has nothing to do with “eating” copper per se because those affected with the disease are concerned because their liver is “unable” to process “naturally” occurring copper that is found in certain foods.
+Ultimately, this causes an “unhealthy” accumulation of copper in the liver, which can cause liver failure and even death in some cases!
+So, now that we’ve gotten your attention let’s take a moment and discuss how one can determine if their dog suffers from copper hepatopathy and what one can do to help treat it!

-This “copper” it’s passed properly that we then begin to run into problems.
+This “copper” is passed correctly, so we begin to encounter problems.
 Problems that can often be referred to by a variety of different names.
-The disease also goes by the following names:
+The disease also goes by the following terms:

 - Copper toxicosis,